akoch23/ME700-Assignment_3/tutorials/example_1.md

 **Example 1: Discretization of a 2D element (linear, triangular)**,

 The existing FEA discretization modules grant users the ability to analyze and visualize several finite element types.
 In this example, a 2D triangular element with 3 nodes will be used.
-To The user need only define these variables:

-- ele_type:
-- num_gauss_pts:
-- fname:

 Additionally, the exact syntax that you will need to define some of these variables are explained within the discretization and discretization_demo_helper_fcns modules, so you could have those open concurrently with this tutorial.